forrestdavis/ExperimentNorming/README.md

 --avg, the output will be only the average values for that word across the models.
 Additionally running norm.py with --avg without specifying and output file will append avg to the file name in results (normed_avg_RSA_Analysis.xlsx).

+To run with the larger Wikipedia models or the Web models, download them from [here](https://zenodo.org/record/4053572#.X3OKrHaYU5k) and rename the directory large_models and web_models, respectively.

 The flags filter and multi_sent only apply to the IT and RSA experiments.